Foundation Diet and Health

 Preparation: Candied ginger should ideally be prepared over several days to ensure the necessary osmosis (see above).
 If you are short on time, you can find some quick versions online.

-On the first day, cut the ginger into even, small cubes or sticks.
+On the first day, cut the ginger into small, even cubes or sticks.
 Young ginger with a thin, tender skin does not need to be peeled.
-Cover the ginger in a pot of water and bring it to the boil and simmer for about 20 minutes at a reduced heat.
+Cover the ginger in a pan of water and bring to the boil, then simmer for around 20 minutes over a reduced heat.
 Now add 100 g of sugar and cook for another 20 minutes.
 The ginger-sugar mixture should be left to steep for 12 hours.
 The next day, bring the mixture to the boil again.
 Cut the lemon into slices and cook them with another 100 g of sugar.
 Then cover and leave to steep for a day.
 On the third day, add the remaining sugar.
-Bring the ginger syrup to the boil again, stirring constantly, and simmer for about 20 minutes.
-Now you can separate the syrup from the ginger pieces and remove the lemon.
-Pour the syrup into a bottle; it is suitable as a spice or sweetener, e.g. for teas; let the candied ginger pieces dry on a rack and store in a clean glass jar.
+Bring the ginger syrup to the boil again, stirring constantly, and simmer for around 20 minutes.
+You can now separate the syrup from the ginger pieces and remove the lemon.
+Pour the syrup into a bottle; it is suitable as a spice or sweetener, e.g. for teas.
+Let the candied ginger pieces dry on a rack and store in a clean jar.

 Alternatively, you can candy ginger "without sugar " by replacing the refined household sugar with xylitol, erythritol or stevia granules.
 Take the sweetening power of the sugar substitute into account and sweeten more or less accordingly.